Let’s start by getting Pipecat installed and running your first example app.

 The pipecat Python module has a lot of optional dependencies, including some pretty big AI libraries.
 The module uses a lot of optional dependencies to allow you to only install what you need.
 For example, to install pipecat along with support for the services above, run this command (or add it to your requirements.txt):

-pip install pipecat-ai[daily,openai]
+bash pip install "pipecat-ai[daily,elevenlabs]"

 In order to use local audio on MacOS, you’ll need to do one more thing: